brouberol/blog/content/my-dm-toolkit.md

 ---

-One of my favourite aspect of being a dungeon master is building my own tools with a single goal in mind: improving the immersion by removing much of the in-game friction.
+One of my favourite aspect of being a dungeon master is building my own tools.
+I do this with a single goal in mind: improving the immersion by removing much of the in-game friction.
 This article will walk you through these tools and provide you with the resources you need should you want to use them as well.

 ## Physical accessories